How much do sessions cost?

 Clothing - Special outdoor clothing is not a requirement for the children, but their experiences are always better if they’re not too hot or too cold.
 We can offer help and advice on building a stock of clothing and wellies for the children to use.

 Tools – We have enough tools and gloves to keep a class full of children busy in your growing space and can help advise you on building a stock of gardening equipment for your school.

 Can you help us get funding for our project?

-Yes, we can offer advice on developing a funding bid for your project.
-We also regularly share funding news through our newsletter – sign up.
+Yes, we can support you to develop a funding proposal for your project.
+We also share up to date funding opportunities through our newsletter – sign up.